Home / Resources / Child Safety Statement of Compliance

 Child Safety Statement of Compliance

-The Department of Defence is committed to the safety and wellbeing of children and to creating and maintaining a child safe environment where children and young people feel and are safe, and their voices are heard about decisions that affect their lives.
-Defence does not tolerate abuse or neglect of children and is committed to taking all reasonably practicable steps to ensure the safety and wellbeing of youth with whom it comes into contact.
-We do this through supporting a youth safety culture and the promotion of individual and collective responsibility for youth safety and protection.
-Defence's commitment to youth safety was further with the release of the Youth Engagement Policy which outlines key principles.
+The Department of Defence is committed to the safety and wellbeing of youth (children).
+We are committed to creating and maintaining an environment where youth are safe and supported.
+Defence does not tolerate abuse or neglect of youth and takes all reasonable steps to ensure the safety and wellbeing of youth with whom it comes into contact.
+We do this through supporting a youth safety culture and ensuring that all adults who engage with youth, on behalf of Defence, understand their responsibilities.

-In 2024, Defence further strengthened its incident reporting capacity through the introduction of a Department wide incident management system and undertook a review and updated youth training.
+Defence has strengthened its incident reporting capacity through the introduction of a Department wide incident management system.
+Additional reforms are currently underway to further incident reporting capacity within the Department, reducing duplication and simplifying processes.

 Taking into account the unique context of the Department’s activities, Defence will continue to:

-• continue to invest in training and skilling our workforce in youth safety
+• Continue to invest in trauma informed training and skilling our workforce in youth protection

-• complete suitability screening for adults working with youth in the Defence environment and require ADF members, ADF employees, volunteers including members of ADF Cadets, and contractors to complete appropriate and relevant youth safety training
+• complete suitability screening for adults working with youth in the Defence environment and require ADF members, APS employees, volunteers including members of the ADF Cadets, and contractors to complete appropriate and relevant youth protection training

-• engage proactively with parents, guardians, specified next of kin, and other agencies involved in the protection of young people, whilst ensuring we maintain compliance with United Nations Council Resolutions related to children and armed conflict
+• engage proactively with parents, guardians, specified next of kin and other agencies involved in the protection of young people whilst ensuring we maintain compliance with United Nations Security Council Resolutions related to children and armed conflict

 • maintain clear processes for reporting and responding to disclosures, suspicions and allegations of abuse or neglect in accordance with state and territory legislation.